vik-s/quartz/content/projects/newsletter/long form/Measuring Velocity with FMCW Radar.md

 tags:
   - systems
 project: substack
-date_published:
+date_published: 2024-06-15
-status: 🚧
+status: 🟢
-final title:
+final title: How Automotive Radar Measures the Velocity of Objects
 ---
 ## The Ambiguity Problem